open-ephys/next-gen-system/Specification.md

 The Open Instruments standard opaquely encapsulates the FPGA/host interface so that neither hardware, firmware or software need to be modified significantly in order to switch between interfaces.
-On the software side, the interface is encapsulated by the Open INstruments API, and on the firmware side by the Host interface IP core.
+On the software side, the interface is encapsulated by the Open Instruments API, and on the firmware side by the Host interface IP core.